Blog

 How Long Does Breast Milk Last After Warming?

 After warming breast milk, it’s important to give it to your child right away.
 Warmed milk should be used within two hours and not refrigerated or frozen again.
+If you happen to have spare, already warmed breast milk, there are tons of other creative and beneficial uses, so it won’t go to waste!

 That’s because warmed breast milk spoils faster than chilled breast milk.
 Remember, breast milk doesn’t have to be warmed for your baby to enjoy it!
 You can serve room-temperature breast milk to your baby.

 Storing your milk in the freezer can keep it safe for upwards of three to six months.
 You can keep breast milk in a standard freezer for up to six months, making sure it’s stored in the back of the freezer and not on the door or sides where the temperature can fluctuate.
-You can store breast milk in a deep freezer for up to 12 months since the milk is kept at an even lower temperature.

 Again, it’s best to freeze breast milk right away if you know you want to store it for longer periods of time.
 You don’t need to let your breast milk cool before freezing it.

-Can You Freeze Breast Milk After it’s Been in the Fridge?
+Can You Freeze Refrigerated Breast Milk

 Woman writing dates on bags of frozen breast milk

-Yes!
 As long as it’s within the four-day time frame, you can definitely freeze milk after it’s been in the fridge.

-However, you should never refreeze thawed breast milk.
 La Leche League explains that refreezing breast milk may introduce further breakdown of nutrients and increase the risk of bacterial growth.
 Though there’s still limited research on this, it’s the accepted practice by most experts to never refreeze thawed milk.

 How to Thaw Frozen Breast Milk